-Lake George, nicknamed the Queen of American Lakes, offers outdoor fun in the Adirondacks year round.
-During the summer, visitors can enjoy water sports, biking, and camping along with the local beaches, amusement parks, and events such as fireworks and the motorcycle Americade.
-Spring or fall is the perfect time to do some whitewater rafting, horseback riding, or hiking, and during the winter there is the Lake George Winter Carnival Festival, or visitors can try their hands at ice skating, snowshoeing, snowmobiling, and skiing.
+Lake George in New York offers outdoor fun in the Adirondacks year round.
+During the summer, visitors can enjoy water sports, biking, and camping along with the local beaches, amusement parks, and events.
+Spring or fall is the perfect time to do some whitewater rafting, horseback riding, or hiking.
+During the winter, visitors can try their hands at ice skating, snowshoeing, snowmobiling, and skiing.
 On rainy or colder days, stay indoors and partake in the area’s many attractions and shopping venues.

 This hiking trail up Buck Mountain ends at the summit, which presents an expansive, tranquil view of the surrounding greenery, islands, and villages below as well as the peaks of the Adirondacks.
 The trail was deemed ‘a perfect introduction to the Adirondacks’ by Barbara McMartin, who authored 50 Hikes in the Adirondacks, and it provides a moderate hike that stretches 3 miles each way.

 The hike has difficult parts, and hikers are cautioned to follow the yellow markers.
 The trail is open all year round, and hikers can bring their dogs on a leash.
 Free parking is available at both the Pilot Knob and Hogstown trailheads.

 1750 Pilot Knob Rd, Kattskill Bay, NY 12844, Phone: 518-623-1200

 2. Fort William Henry, Lake George